- Membership shall be open to people regardless of age, ethnicity, race, religion, sexual

 - No member may serve on the Red Circle Angling Club committee if he or she are committee members of

 - Membership lapses on 8th June each year, but subscriptions are due not later than 1st June each

 is only applicable if the guest resides outside Leicestershire.
 Permission must be obtained in writing and members are reminded that guest tickets can only be issued between 1st September and

 - A junior member is a member who has not reached the age of 17 at the 1st June in any year and is

-- Juniors under 16 years of age cannot fish unsupervised unless with the written permission of their parents/guardians.
+- Juniors under 12 years of age must be accompanied by a responsible adult.
+Juniors under 16 years of age cannot fish unsupervised unless with the written permission of their parents/guardians.
 This permission will be asked

 under the age of 16 years is allowed on the site after dusk under any circumstances.
 This is a Child Protection issue and is non-negotiable.